-Alicia N. Garcia is the director of the Midwest Comprehensive Center and a principal policy analyst on the education team at the American Institutes for Research (AIR).
-She has more than 10 years’ experience in education law and policy.
+Alicia N. Garcia is the director of the Midwest Comprehensive Center, a $21 million technical assistance center funded by the U.S. Department of Education, and a principal policy analyst at the American Institutes for Research (AIR).
+She has more than 11 years’ experience in education law and policy.

 In her role as Midwest Comprehensive Center director, she manages a core staff of 26 to build the capacity of state education agencies in Illinois, Iowa, Minnesota, and Wisconsin to design, sustain, and implement reforms that support student success.
 Projects carried out by the center focus on several federal priority areas, including supporting teacher and leader effectiveness, implementing college- and career-ready standards and assessments, and turning around low-performing schools.

 Garcia also serves as co-director of the State Support Network, a $10-million technical assistance contract funded by the U.S. Department of Education.
 The network is focused on supporting implementation of the Every Student Succeeds Act in all states by providing a variety of technical assistance opportunities to state education agencies and school districts.
 These activities include communities of practice, peer-to-peer exchanges, and individualized technical assistance focused on topics identified through needs-sensing efforts with states and districts.